nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 * The maximum scan duration specified by :ref:`CONFIG_DESKTOP_BLE_SCAN_DURATION_S <config_desktop_app_options>` times out.

 The scanning is never interrupted if there is no connected Bluetooth peer.
+If :kconfig:option:`CONFIG_DESKTOP_BLE_SCAN_PM_EVENTS` is enabled, the power down event will also interrupt scanning.

 Implementation details
 **********************